 Transfer pies to 2 foil-lined rimmed baking sheets; bake until golden brown, 10 to 12 minutes, rotating sheets halfway through.

-To Freeze: Prepare through step 2.
+To Freeze: Prepare through the assembly of the pies.
 Arrange unbaked pies on a baking sheet (they should not touch); freeze until firm, about 1 hour.
 Wrap each pie in foil.
 Place in a resealable plastic bag; freeze up to 2 months.

-To Bake from Frozen: Proceed with step 3, increasing baking time to 28 to 30 minutes.
+To Bake from Frozen: Proceed to baking instructions, increasing baking time to 28 to 30 minutes.